OpenCTI-Platform/opencti/docs/docs/usage/delete-restore.md

 In other words:
 * **no partial restore**: the object and _all_ its relationships must be restored in one pass
 * **no "cascading" restore**: restoring one object does not restore automatically all linked objects in the trash

+Please also note that attempting to restore a deeply nested object (for instance an entity with thousands of relationships) is a complex task that can take a lot of time, and put your platform under heavy stress.
+It is not recommended.

+!!! warning "Trash does not replace a good database backup strategy"

+    The trash system is designed to save some precious time when a user deleted knowledge from the platform by mistake.
+    It is not meant to be a complete backup system for your database.